MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 674 - Epilogue 4 - Manaphy - Hero and Partner’s sadness that Manaphy has left.md

 `Partner Name`: "Manaphy...
 The little cutie's gone..."

-*If the player chooses "It's sad...":*
+*If the player chooses " It's sad...":*

   * *Anchor: <a name="0"></a>0*